wasabi-p/event-app/README.md

 4. Start the app

-To run the dev build correctly you will need to configure the .env file which you can correctly, Please contact me for this file.
+To run the dev build correctly you will need to configure the .env file.
+Please contact me for this file.
 It contains the correct URL, API keys and ClientID keys to be able to run everything locally and is provided in a .env file you will need to copy into the root directory of the app.

 ```bash
  npx expo start